The Captivating Energy of Art is a Healing Affair - Article Banner

 Nikola Tesla Portrait

-To start, it all began when the universal clock struck: From out-of-the-blue, an unusual urge overcame me.
+It all began when the universal clock struck: Out of the blue, an unusual urge overcame me.
 Instinctually, I took action and bundled up.

-So, I braved a Canadian winter storm on foot to pick up: a quality drawing pad and a graphite pencil set.
-Oh yes, and accessories such as erasers and measuring tools.
-Next, came colored pencils that soon captured the auras’ hidden messages within my portraits.
+So, I braved a Canadian winter storm on foot to pick up a drawing pad, a graphite pencil set, and accessories such as erasers and measuring tools.
+Next came colored pencils, which captured the auras’ hidden messages of my portraits.

-My first graphite drawing attempt: A unicorn that I saw months earlier in a night vision.
-In that moment, I had a hunch it was a sign….
+My first graphite drawing attempt was a unicorn I saw months earlier in a night vision.
+At that moment, I had a hunch it was a sign.

-I was right.
-Simply by referencing a Leonardo da Vinci sketch of this mystical creature, something strange began to happen with each pencil stroke.
+I was right!
+Simply referencing a Leonardo da Vinci sketch of this mystical creature, something strange happened with each pencil stroke.

-That is to say, I was drawn (literally) into a process of spiritual initiation through art.
-Eagerly, day in day out, using the ancient Hermes–Thoth’s saying “as above so below,” I drew with an unyielding willpower.
+I was drawn (literally) into a process of spiritual initiation through art.
+Eagerly, day in and day out, I drew with unyielding willpower.

-Discover more: Nikola Tesla inspired the writings of my Golden Light Series
+Discover more: Nikola Tesla inspired the writing of my Golden Light Series.

 bar